campaignrabbit/site/content/docs/getting-started/what-is-campaignrabbit.md

 ---
-path: "/docs/gettingstarted/gettingstarted"
+path: "/docs/gettingstarted/"
 updated: "2019-02-20"
-title: "What is Campaign Rabbit"
+title: "What is Campaignrabbit"
 description: "How Campaignrabbit works, what it can do for your eCommerce store and how it can increase conversions."
 author: "Kowsaliya"
+category: "getting-started"
+tags: [Campaigns, Email Marketing, Sales]
 ---
-# What is Campaignrabbit?

 How Campaignrabbit works, what it can do for your eCommerce store and how it can increase conversions

 **Campaignrabbit is a Marketing Automation platform built specially for the eCommerce businesses.**